RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/classification-markings.md

 ### Overall Marking Background Information

-Applications used on government workstations with access to classified networks and information often do not have a full set of classification markings because the workstations themselves are already appropriately labeled.
+Applications used on government workstations with access to classified networks and information often do not have a full set of Classification Markings because the workstations themselves are already appropriately labeled.
 On the physical workstations, physical classification labels will be present showing the highest level of classified information the machine can access.
 The color of the physical classification label may also be apparent in the theme used in a workstation’s user interface when in use.
 The wallpaper of the desktop of the workstation often has an overall classification banner at the top of the screen that also marks the highest classification access of the machine and any additional caveats.
 There is not a banner at the bottom of the desktop wallpaper since it would be covered by the computer menus from the bottom of the screen.
-The Astro library provides a standardized banner marking for dynamic electronic systems to indicate the highest level of classification present.
+The Astro library provides a standardized Banner Marking for dynamic electronic systems to indicate the highest level of classification present.

 ### Overall Marking Text

-Text in the overall marking banner should be as specific as possible to the highest level of classified information contained in that system or view.
+Text in the Overall Marking Banner should be as specific as possible to the highest level of classified information contained in that system or view.
 The banner message should follow the standard marking structure (placeholder text example: CLASSIFICATION//SCI//SAP//AEA//FGI//CUI//DISSEM) with bold, centered text in all capital letters.
-The classification level itself (excepting CUI) must be spelled out completely (example: UNCLASSIFIED instead of just U), but later caveats or control markings in the classification text can be abbreviated in their traditional formats or spelled out completely (example: SP-EXPT or SP-EXPORT CONTROLLED).
+The classification level itself (excepting CUI) must be spelled out completely (example: UNCLASSIFIED instead of just U), but later caveats or Control Markings in the classification text can be abbreviated in their traditional formats or spelled out completely (example: SP-EXPT or SP-EXPORT CONTROLLED).
 CUI level marking banners can use CUI or the word CONTROLLED as the classification text.
 Only classification and/or control information in the standard format should be present in this banner.
-Supplemental administrative markings such as Draft should not be commingled into the overall marking banner.
+Supplemental administrative markings such as Draft should not be commingled into the Overall Marking Banner.

 ### Overall Marking Placement

-Place an overall marking banner at the top and bottom of the application in a fixed position so that they cannot scroll out of view.
+Place an Overall Marking Banner at the top and bottom of the application in a fixed position so that they cannot scroll out of view.
 Since the banner message can be quite long, we recommend that the banner span the full width of the application.
 This mimics physical classification markings, which span the full width of the document page.
-Note that a top banner is mandatory, but it is best practice to include an identical overall marking banner at the bottom of the viewport as well.
+Note that a top banner is mandatory, but it is best practice to include an identical Overall Marking Banner at the bottom of the viewport as well.

 ### Overall Marking Colors